o-dubyk-df/df-test-bot/README.md

 ### Tasks for test

 1. Modify the code so that the bot only responds to the “/hello” command or any message containing “hello” in any case.
+2. The bot must respond to any other text message: Sorry, I don’t understand.
-2. Ensure that the SQS queue does not receive the full Telegram payload but instead only the minimal data required to generate a message to the client in the Lambda function sqs.py.
+3. Ensure that the SQS queue does not receive the full Telegram payload but instead only the minimal data required to generate a message to the client in the Lambda function sqs.py.
-3. Additionally, create unit tests for both AWS Lambda functions: api.py and sqs.py.
+4. Additionally, create unit tests for both AWS Lambda functions: api.py and sqs.py.